 Direct Deposit donations can be made to our bank account BSB 032078, Account Number 253493, Account Name: Anglican Aid.
-Please place your name and the name of the project you would like to donate to in the reference line.
 Please email the office with details of your donation at email@example.com.
 Cheques can be posted to – PO Box Q190, QVB Post Office, 1230, NSW.
-Thank you for your wonderful support.

-All donations are tax deductible.
+All donations to this project are tax deductible.